non/rebox/README.md

 b = items.compactAt(0.5)
 ```

-### Future Work
+### Known Issues and Future Work

 Rebox is not specialized.
 While immutable structures will always do
-more boxing than a "raw" array-based approach.
-It's possible we can do
+more boxing than a "raw" array-based approach it's possible we can do
 much better here.

 Rebox does not do any automatic compacting.
 It might be the case that
-an optimal percentage at which to do compacting can be found.
+there is an optimal percentage at which it should automatically
+compact.

 Rebox currently only wraps `debox.Set` and `debox.Map`.
 We could
 easily add support for `debox.Buffer`.